ipfs/specs/src/ipfs-uri.md

   following it moves the traversal into a different document.
 - `raw` is opaque bytes with no links to follow, so a non-empty path has nowhere to go.

+Other codecs follow the same rule: a resolver walks `{path}` only as far as the codec defines links, so a codec with no links, or one the resolver does not recognize, leaves a non-empty path unresolvable.

 This applies at every step, not only the first.
 Each link the traversal follows carries its own CID with its own codec, so the rules can change partway down a path: a `dag-cbor` root can link to a `dag-pb` node, after which the remaining segments are UnixFS names.
 Path Gateway